 Cleaning and hygiene is super important in every workplace.
-But before we can talk about that safety must come first.
+But before we can talk about that, safety must come first.
 Keeping people safe is our highest priority.
-Sure, your cleaning chemicals might say they are safe and natural, but that doesn't mean they won't hurt you if used incorrectly.
-Treating all cleaning solutions the same, with caution, is the safe way to go.
+Sure, your commercial cleaning chemicals might say they are safe and natural, but that doesn't mean they won't hurt you if used incorrectly.
+Treating all cleaning products the same, with caution, is the safe way to go.

 1. Treat all cleaning chemicals with respect